Frequently Asked Questions

 The majority of the semester will be spent either on a wilderness expedition or base camping during a climbing expedition.
 During this time, you will sleep in either a three-season tarp or four-season tent with a 3-4 person tent group.
 During transitions, you will stay either at a lodge or a hostel in a bed with showers and laundry.

 HMI follows industry best practices in managing incidents while students are on course.
 For the entire semester, there is an administrator and an evacuation coordinator on call 24/7.
 In the event of an incident, we decide the appropriate course of action depending on what our risk management protocol outlines.
+Members of the HMI community who have a legitimate need to know about any illness or injury and its treatment will be informed of it.
 Sometimes a student will stay in the field and the group will alter the itinerary or activities to accommodate that student’s recovery.
 If the student cannot participate fully for more than several days, or the injury/illness triggers our evacuation protocols, the student is evacuated from the field and taken to seek medical care.
 We strive to keep the student on course despite an evacuation.
 During this time, they may stay on campus, in a hotel/hostel, or return home for a short duration.
 However, if the nature of the injury or illness prevents the student from participating in the remainder of the semester, we may decide it is best for the student to return home.

 We have compiled a detailed packing list tailored to each of our semester programs which can be found in each program’s course information packet on our enrolled students page.
 All group gear is provided by HMI.
 Depending on the course starting location, some items may be rented from HMI.
 Students receiving financial aid may be eligible to rent items from our HMI campus’ gear room at no additional cost.